3Easy/responsiveimage/readme.md

 # Responsive Image

 The script checks if an image is larger than a specified width, then loads in a higher resolution image.
 It compares the current viewport width to an array of user set breakpoints then updates the `src` to the most appropriately sized image.
-This is an [ExpressionEngine](http://expressionengine.com/) focussed implementation, but can be adapted easily for use elsewhere.
+This is an [ExpressionEngine](http://expressionengine.com/) focussed implementation, but can be adapted easily for use in other systems.

 #### Method

-* Adhering the the principles of mobile first, the smallest image should be included in the markup
+* Adhering the the principles of mobile first the smallest image is included in the markup
-* The user sets the breakpoint values in the array to match the image options they have prepared
 * We use an `id="responsiveimage"` on the`img` element to trigger the script
-* No need for additional `class` or `data` attributes pointing to other image sources are required
+* No need for additional `class` or `data` attributes pointing to other image sources
+* Don’t forget the absolutely necessary `img { width: 100% }`
+* User sets the breakpoint values in the array to match the image options they have prepared
+* Assumes image paths such as `/img/_320/image-name.ext` and `/img/_768/image-name.ext`
-* The script compares the viewport width to a number of breakpoints in the script
+* Script compares the viewport width to the user set breakpoints in the script
-* And switches the path to the most appropriately sized image
+* Script switches the path to the most appropriately sized image, using a regexp

 #### EE